 - The Toronto Public Library has numerous Black History Month events scheduled!
 A sample of the offerings include:

 - City Recreation Centres will be hosting diverse workshops to celebrate.
 The City of Toronto recommends contacting recreation centres in your area to see the list of programs available.

 - The University of Toronto is celebrating throughout February with events on all three campuses.
+Some of these include:

 Explore museums or archives to learn about Black History:

 - The Ontario Black History Society’s “Black History Month – Places to Visit”

 - Mackenzie House offers exhibits highlighting published newspapers in the Black community Admission is $8 for adults (children under 5 are free).

 - Celebrating Black History Month With Young Kids’ blog post provides resources and advice on how to approach the conversation.

 - Huffington Posts’ article offers advice and shares a mother’s candid conversation with her six year old daughter.

 - PBS’ article highlights the importance of celebrating historical and contemporary figures, and provides advice on how to continue the conversation with your child throughout the year.